-Janet L. Gallimore | Executive Director and State Historic Preservation Officer The Idaho State Historical Society is a trusted guide through the state's history and how it has shaped every aspect of our lives, our land, our communities, our government, and our people.
-Created in 1881 by the Territorial Legislature and established as a state agency in 1907, the Idaho State Historical Society (ISHS) is an extraordinary system of cultural and historic resources comprised of the Idaho State Museum, Idaho State Archives, Idaho State Historic Preservation Office (SHPO), and Old Idaho Penitentiary and Historic Sites Program.
-The ISHS preserves and provides access to irreplaceable state-owned historic collections, including prehistoric, historic and state artifacts; photographs, maps, manuscripts and architectural drawings; and territorial, county, city, and state government records.
-The ISHS stewards and maintains 61 buildings which include historically significant structures.
-The ISHS benefits Idahoans through key programs, including capitol curation and exhibitions, records management through the Idaho State Archives, operation of cultural facilities of the state, including the Idaho State Museum and Old Idaho Penitentiary, and management of the programs under the National Historic Preservation Act, including the National Register of Historic Places.
-The ISHS serves over 110,000 people annually through educational programs, inspiring exhibitions, engaging events, genealogy and family history, research access, and technical assistance.
+Janet L. Gallimore

+Executive Director and State Historic Preservation Officer

+The Idaho State Historical Society is a trusted guide through the state's history and how it has shaped every aspect of our lives, our land, our communities, our government, and our people.
+Created in 1881 and established as a state agency in 1907, the Idaho State Historical Society (ISHS) is an extraordinary system of cultural and historic resources comprised of the Idaho State Museum, Idaho State Archives, Idaho State Historic Preservation Office (SHPO), and Old Idaho Penitentiary and Historic Sites Program.

+The ISHS preserves and provides access to irreplaceable state-owned historic collections, including prehistoric, historic and state artifacts; photographs, maps, manuscripts and architectural drawings; territorial, county, city, and state government records.
+ISHS stewards and maintains 61 buildings which include historically significant structures.

+The ISHS benefits Idahoans through key programs including capitol curation and exhibitions, records management through the Idaho State Archives, operation of cultural facilities of the state including the Idaho State Museum and Old Idaho Penitentiary, and management of the programs under the National Historic Preservation Act, including the National Register of Historic Places.

+The ISHS serves over 110,000 people each year through educational programs, inspiring exhibitions, engaging events, genealogy and family history, research use, and technical assistance.
 Annually, over 15,000 school-aged children benefit from ISHS programs and visits.

+The ISHS is state assisted and raises more than half of its budget to support services and programs with a mix of fees, public and private grants, memberships; and corporate and philanthropic gifts.

+IDAHO STATE HISTORICAL SOCIETY BOARD OF TRUSTEES

+The Idaho State Historical Society Board of Trustees is the policy-making and governance body for the agency, is appointed by the governor, and has all the powers and duties established by the Constitution of the State of Idaho.
+Trustees provide a statewide perspective that informs agency services and serves as a vital communication link back to their communities.

+AFFILIATE BOARDS

-The ISHS is state-assisted and raises more than half of its budget to support services and programs with a mix of fees, public and private grants, memberships, and corporate and philanthropic gifts.
-IDAHO STATE HISTORICAL SOCIETY BOARD OF TRUSTEES The Idaho State Historical Society Board of Trustees is the policy-making and governance body for the agency appointed by the governor and has all the powers and duties established by the Constitution of the State of Idaho.
-Trustees provide a statewide perspective that informs agency services and serves as a vital communication link to their communities.
-AFFILIATE BOARDS Archaeological Survey of Idaho Board The Foundation for Idaho History Franklin Pioneer Association and the City of Franklin Friends of Stricker Ranch, Hansen, ID Governor's Lewis and Clark Trail Committee Historic Sites Review Board Idaho Geographic Names Advisory Council J. Howard Bradbury Logging Museum and the City of Pierce State Historical Records Advisory Board For more information on ISHS affiliate boards, please visit HISTORY.IDAHO.GOV/ABOUT.
-PROFESSIONAL STAFF resource through the remarkable work of over 80 dedicated, professional staff members and 150 volunteers.
-The ISHS engages Idahoans and makes history an essential
+Archaeological Survey of Idaho Board The Foundation for Idaho History Franklin Pioneer Association and the City of Franklin Friends of Stricker Ranch, Hansen, ID Governor's Lewis and Clark Trail Committee Historic Sites Review Board Idaho Geographic Names Advisory Council J. Howard Bradbury Logging Museum and the City of Pierce State Historical Records Advisory Board

+For more information on ISHS affiliate boards, please visit HISTORY.IDAHO.GOV/ABOUT.

+PROFESSIONAL STAFF

+FOUNDATION for IDAHO HISTORY

 The Foundation for Idaho History is the 501 (c) 3 fundraising engine that powers the Idaho State Historical Society, ensuring that Idaho's stories are uncovered, illuminated, and passed along to future generations.

 The Foundation bridges the gap between the funding allocated by the state legislature and the revenue-based resources required to create a variety of programs, exhibits, and events.
 The Idaho State Historical Society (ISHS) relies on community support via donations, membership, paid admissions, fundraising events, and more to generate roughly half of the ISHS's annual budget for initiatives that touch every corner of our state.
 It would not be possible to safeguard the stories and artifacts of our past without time, energy, expertise, and resources from the ISHS's generous statewide members and donors.
-ISHS staff are experts in various disciplines including history, historic preservation, archaeology, education and public programming, communication and engagement, fund development and finance, maintenance and operations, human resources, information technology, marketing, and collections, archives, and records management.
-EXECUTIVE BRANCH AGENCY OF STATE GOVERNMENT